windsor718/leveeNet/README.md

 #### U-Net: pixel-wise image segmentation
 Being different from the models above, this model is meant for pixel-wise levee detection, or image segmentation.
 The architecture is following to the original paper ([Ronneberger et al., 2015](https://arxiv.org/abs/1505.04597)), but with batch normalization after ReLu activation.
 This architecture has VAE-style (encoder/decoder) image generation process, with skip connection at each convolution level.
 See `model/unet/model.py` for the actual implementation.
 The preprocessing part is similar to the CNN above, with slight modifications:
-   - 2D Maximum pooling toreduce image size (kernel_size=2), and nearest interpolation to get 512x512px images.
+   - 2D Maximum pooling to reduce image size (kernel_size=2), and nearest interpolation to get 512x512px images.
    - image augmentation via Affine conversion. performed probabilistically.
    - labels are now 2D image, with 0: non-levee 1: with-levee pixels.